Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 PLECK: Yeah, I feel like it can’t be sanitary, right?

-SAMMO: You wanna score some more dust right now?
+SAMMO: D’you wanna score some more dust right now?

 WINK: Should we order it?